 The clubs and camps offered by the science education of the University of Helsinki inspire children and teenagers to learn science, and our teacher students act as coaches.
 The work in science education is constantly being further developed on the basis of research.
 We have the first professor in natural science education in Finland.
 School classes and groups of pupils can acquaint themselves with our research and instruction during field trips to the LUMA science classes.
 We even throw birthday parties in the science classes!

 We inspire growing scientists in collaboration with the science education of the University of Helsinki by offering upper-secondary students science courses and models for scientific work in many disciplines.
-Our cooperation with the upper-secondary level will deepen when the science school building is finished on Kumpula campus.
+Our cooperation with the upper-secondary level is deepening even further now, with the Helsinki Science Upper Secondary School opening on the Kumpula campus in autumn 2023.

 We support the professional skills of our teaching staff with many kinds of pedagogical training and online pedagogical support.
 There is training for e.g. planning instruction, evaluating learning, and counselling.
 Our instructors create their own plans for pedagogical development.
 The aim is for every instructor at the faculty to develop both as a researcher and a teacher.
 You can read more about support and development of instruction in the ScienceEd team's blog (in Finnish).